-650.4 Documents
+650.3 Documents

-The request for the homologation of a course must be accompanied by the following five documents:
+The request for the homologation of a course must be accompanied by the following six elements:

-- 650.4.1 A description of the course, containing: - the name of the course - the geographical location of the course - the start point expressed in meters above sea level
+- 650.3.1 A description of the course, containing: - contact address with telephone number and e-mail - the name of the course

-- the finish point expressed in meters above sea level - the vertical drop expressed in meters - the surface length of the course expressed in meters - the average gradient, the maximum gradient, the minimum gradient (in percentages) - emergency evacuation arrangements for injured competitors - possible water supply for the course - possible helicopter landing sites - artificial snow-making installations - a description of the access facilities to the start and finish areas, and of the uphill transport with hourly capacity, (persons) - a description of the start and finish areas including details of the terrain, aspect and facilities for journalists, radio and television commentators, and spectators, and description of the shelters for the competitors at the start and finish - a description of the places requiring safety nets - indications of the locations of the loudspeakers - a description of the possibilities for auxiliary courses for the technical services, technical personnel, etc. - evacuation distance to the nearest hospital in kilometres - a description of the communication system and the available number of lines preferably with a circuit diagram showing: - underground cables - permanent air cable - temporary air cable - cross-section of lines - number of outlets along the course - connections between the finish area and the race office - connections between the finish area and the press centre - details about available radio apparatus - connections between start and finish area - contact address with telephone number, e-mail and fax numbers. - A map, minimum scale 1: 25,000, with contour lines and the course drawn on it. - A 1: 5,000 profile indicating the vertical drop and length of the course (contours at the same scale). - A large and comprehensive photograph on which the course is marked.
-It must be a genuine photograph and not a graphic representation from a prospectus.
-The size of the photograph shall be at least 18 x 24 cm.
-The photograph should be taken preferably from an opposite slope.
-If that is not possible, then an oblique aerial photograph will be acceptable. - A sketch of the entire course (1:5,000) with all details and data indicated, such as lift towers, groups of trees, snow-making hydrants, snow fences, steep sections, curves, trail intersections, etc. and information on elevations, section and resort names.
-The purpose of the sketch is primarily to provide the inspector with condensed information on the actual state of the course, any improvements planned and also the location of safety nets.
+- the location of the course - the type of alpine event(s) for which the homologation is requested (see art.201.6.2) - in case of re-homologation, the old homologation number and the name of the inspector that approved it - the start point expressed in meters above sea level - the finish point expressed in meters above sea level - the vertical drop expressed in meters - the surface length of the course expressed in meters (real developed length) - the average gradient, the maximum gradient, the minimum gradient (in percentages) - emergency evacuation arrangements for injured competitors - possible helicopter landing sites - evacuation distance to the nearest hospital in kilometres and time, in winter conditions, and medical facilities available on site - possible water supply for the course - artificial snow-making installations - a description of the access facilities to the start and finish areas, and of the uphill transport with the turnaround time (time necessary from Finish to Start) - a description of the start and finish areas including details of the terrain, aspect and facilities for spectators, and description of the shelters for the competitors at the start and finish - a description of the communication system and the available number of lines for Timing (pairs) showing type and number of underground/permanent or temporary cables including number of outlets along the course - details about available radio apparatus - A map with the course shown on it: this document should show the course's location within the rest of the ski resort, lifts, other courses, parking lots, etc. - A profile indicating the vertical drop and the lengths (horizontal and actual (slope) measured on site) of the course (contours at the same scale) including gradients. - A large and comprehensive image on which the course is marked.
+The size shall be at least 900x900 pixels.
+The image should be taken preferably from an opposite slope.
+If that is not possible, then an oblique aerial image will be acceptable. - A plan of the entire course with all details and data indicated, such as lift towers, groups of trees, snow-making hydrants, snow fences, steep sections, curves, trail intersections, etc. and information on elevations, section and resort names.
+The purpose of the plan is primarily to provide the inspector with condensed information on the actual state of the course, any improvements planned and also the potential location of permanent safety nets (A nets). - A certification that any development/improvement work on the ski slopes subject to approval or re-approval has been made in accordance with the existing national laws and with local and national regulations relating to the environment.